openstack/cinder-specs/specs/queens/enable-multiattach.rst

 To avoid various corner cases and confusion for users in what's allowed and what's not, this spec proposes we set a hard-code rule that disallows the retyping of attachment parameters of an `in-use` volume.
-Regardless of what those changes are; multi-->non-multi, non-multi-->multi, RO, RW etc etc.
+Regardless of what those changes are; multi-->non-multi, non-multi-->multi.

 Any retype command should inspect the multiattach keys and if there is any change being requested in said keys the retype should fail immediately at the